stephenslab/multiseq/README.md

 This is a screenshot of the data in the Genome Browser:
 ![Image](data/sim/sim.png?raw=true)

 As of now we can run multiseq region by region.
-Output of multiseq on a specific region consists of 3 files:

-- *effect_mean_var.txt.gz*:  a file with two columns, first column a mean effect a nd second column squared standard error of the effect)
-- *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*: two bed files containin
-g significant intervals (as computed by multiseq) at 2 and 3 sd, respectively.

-multiseqToTrackHub wil create a track hub with
+After running multiseq and you saved results using write.effect.mean.variance.gz and write.effect.intervals (as we showed above) you can create a track hub of results using function multiseqToTrackHub. multiseqToTrackHub will create a track hub with
 - the effect +- 2 standard errors
 - the significant intervals at 2 sd

 in the UCSC Genome Browser.
 If multiseq output is in folder ~/src/multiseq/data/multiseq_sim/ and ~/src/multiseq/data/chromosome.lengths.hg19.txt is a file with chromosome names and lengths, then: